Multidimensional Radiation Hydrodynamics Simulations of Pulsational Pair-Instability Supernovae: Numerical Method

+The \CASTRO\ RHD module solves two-temperature, multi-group flux-limited diffusion (MGFLD) in which gas temperatures can differ from radiation temperatures.
+It adopts a mixed frame solution to the RHD equations assuming local thermodynamic equilibrium \citep[LTE;][]{zhang11,zhang13} and a second-order explicit Godunov method for the hyperbolic part of the system and a first-order backward Euler method for the parabolic part.
+The mixed-frame approach in \CASTRO\ is similar to that in {\tt Orion} \citep{krum07} and has the advantage of being strictly conservative in energy.
+The RHD module in \CASTRO\ has been well tested and applied to a number of astrophysical simulations such as neutrino-driven core-collapse SNe \citep{dol15} and shock breakout in SNe \citep{lov17}.

+Here, we use the gray approximation based on a frequency-integrated formulation of the RHD equations.
+For simplicity, we use the frequency and temperature independent electron scattering opacity, $\kappa$ and consider four cases: $\kappa$ = 0.1, 0.2, 0.3, and 0.4 ${\rm cm}^2\,{\rm g}^{-1}$ to sample different ionized fractions in the gas.
+The LCs are calculated by tallying radiation flux at the photosphere, where the photons become free-streaming,

-where $L$ is the luminosity in erg $s^{-1}$, $F_{rad}$ is the radiation flux in erg cm$^{-2}$ sec$^{-1}$ at the photosphere, and $r_p$ is cm located at the boundary of the simulated box.
-The barometric LCs can be calculated directly from our simulations.
+where $L$ is the bolometric luminosity in erg s$^{-1}$ and $F$ is the radiation flux in erg cm$^{-2}$ s$^{-1}$ at $r_{\rm p}$, the radius of the photosphere, which is beyond the outer edge of the dense shell.